Thermal effect on magnetoexciton energy spectra in monolayer transition metal dichalcogenides: Introduction

-It is well-known that the electron-hole recombination and, as well as, exciton-phonon scattering at finite temperatures affect the imaginary part of exciton energy that makes exciton decay \cite{Toyozawa2003, Chermikov2012, Palummo2015, Selig2016, Wang2018, Dinh2018, Brem2019, Roux2021}.
-However, the motional Stark potential, linearly proportional to the magnetic intensity, is inconspicuous compared to the diamagnetic potential depending on the squared magnetic intensity and may contribute only to the energy shift but not to the exciton lifetime.
-Nevertheless, the thermo-induced Stark potential could make the average radius of the electron-hole pair larger and consequently enhance the radiative lifetime of excitons in monolayer TMDCs \cite{Chermikov2012, Brem2019, Roux2021}.
-Besides, the wave functions can be affected by the symmetry breaking of the system due to the additional thermo-induced term.
+The exciton-phonon scattering at finite temperatures affects the imaginary part of exciton energy that makes exciton decay \cite{Toyozawa2003, Chermikov2012, Palummo2015, Selig2016, Wang2018, Dinh2018, Brem2019, Roux2021}.
+However, in our thermal-magnetic mechanism, the motional Stark potential, linearly proportional to the magnetic intensity, could be more inconspicuous than the diamagnetic potential depending on the squared magnetic intensity and may contribute only to the energy shift but not to the exciton lifetime.
+Nevertheless, this thermoinduced potential could make the average radius of the electron-hole pair larger and consequently enhance the radiative lifetime of excitons in monolayer TMDCs \cite{Chermikov2012, Brem2019, Roux2021}.
+Besides, the symmetry breaking of the system due to the additional thermoinduced term can affect the wave functions.
 Therefore, we aim to examine the effect of finite temperature on the exciton energy spectra, the diamagnetic coefficient, and the exciton radius as a function of magnetic intensity and their consequence on the absorption spectra and the exciton radiative lifetime.

-The plan of this paper is as follows.
-Section \ref{Sec2} presents the theoretical background for our study, including the separation of the c.m. motion, the introduction of the motional Stark potential as well as the assumption about its temperature dependence, and the numerical method for solving the Schr{\"o}dinger equation of relative motion between electron and hole.
-Then the thermo-induced motional Stark effect on energy spectra, the diamagnetic coefficients, and the electron-hole average distances are given in Section \ref{Sec3}.
-The symmetry-breaking effect on the absorption spectra is also examed in Section \ref{Sec3}.
-Section \ref{Conc} encloses our conclusion and further discussion.
+The rest of this paper is as follows.
+Section \ref{Sec2} presents the theoretical background for our paper, including the separation of the c.m. motion, the introduction of the motional Stark potential, and the assumption about its temperature dependence.
+Then, the results and discussion are given in Sec. \ref{Sec3} with the thermal effect on the diamagnetic coefficients, the thermal-magnetic shift on exciton energies, the thermoinduced symmetry-breaking and enhancement of exciton lifetime, and the new peaks in absorption spectra.
+Section \ref{Conc} includes our conclusion.